 Add the five-spice and star anise to the pan, tip in the gingery mix, then fry for 1 min until the spices are fragrant.
 Add the sugar, then the beef and stir until combined.
 Keep the heat high, then splash in the wine or sherry, scraping up any meaty bits.
 Heat oven to 150C.

 Pour in the soy and stock (it won’t cover the meat completely), & carrots bring to a simmer, then tightly cover, transfer to the oven and cook for 1½-2 hrs, stirring the meat halfway through.
 The meat should be very tender, and any sinewy bits should have melted away.
 Season with more soy sauce if necessary.
+I buy my Asian spices and sauces from my favorite asian grocery store.
 Ladle into bowls over rice and serve with stir fried greens.